telerik/ajax-docs/controls/grid/functionality/filtering/overview.md

 |NotIsNull|Only those records that do not contain null values in the column.|
 |Custom|A custom filter function.
 The filter value should contain a valid filter expression, including data field, operators, and value.|

-In addition to the available filter expressions, you can create your own filter using the **GridFilterFunction** class.
+In addition to the available filter functions, you can create your own filter using the **GridFilterFunction** class.

->note With the .NET 3.5 build of RadGrid for ASP.NET AJAX and LINQ filter expressions enabled (EnableLinqExpressions = true), the filter expressions set for the grid either internally by its filtering mechanism or manually in code should conform to the LINQ expression syntax instead of the old T-SQL syntax.
-Only thus they will be evaluated properly by the control.
+> With the .NET 3.5 build of RadGrid for ASP.NET AJAX and LINQ filter expressions enabled (EnableLinqExpressions = true), the filter expressions set for the grid either internally by its filtering mechanism or manually in code should conform to the LINQ expression syntax instead to the old T-SQL syntax.
+Only this way they will be evaluated properly by the control.
->

 There are also some useful shortcuts (achievable with several lines of javascript code) for applying filters when typing in the column header filter box and pressing the [**Enter**] key from the keyboard (illustrated in [this video](http://www.telerikwatch.com/2008/09/telerik-watch-minute-enhancing-radgrid.html)).
 Note that a prerequisite to trigger filter operation on [**Enter**] key press is to set the **AutoPostBackOnFilter**property of the corresponding column to **true**: